-Wasabi Crop is a new start-up company initiated by the organic chemist Dr Sean Kitson.
+Wasabi Crop is a new start-up company initiated by the chemist Dr. Sean Kitson located in Northern Ireland.
 The idea originated from his son, Zak who first suggested starting up a business venture to sell rare garden plants.
-So, we both researched into growing rare plants and came across Wasabia japonica.
-The more we read about the wasabi medicinal plant the greater the excitement about growing it for a commercial market.
+Therefore, we both researched into growing rare plants and came across Wasabia japonica.
+The more we read about this medicinal plant, the greater the excitement about growing it for a commercial market.
 To our surprise, we found not many wasabi growers outside Japan and the inspiration was to let everyone know about this remarkable plant.
-We knew this was going to be a challenge due to wasabi’s stringent growing conditions.
+We knew this was going to be a challenge due to its stringent growing conditions.

 The first thing we did was to construct a large polytunnel on a two-acre site which has become known our Growing Facility.
 The planning and construction of the polytunnel began in late 2016.
 The next stage was to secure some wasabi plant starts from a viable source.